ModUDuke/courses-conclusion-and-review/chapter5.md

 ---
 title: 'Panel Data'
-description: If you want to go through these topics in more detail, take our free Causal Inference with R - Panel Data course here on DataCamp.
+description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - Panel Data course here on DataCamp.'
 ---

 ## Interpreting Longitudinal Outcomes